adistrim/Movie-Database-PHP-PDO-SQLite/README.md

 # Movie Database
-This project uses PHP and PDO to connect to an SQLite database of movies.
-The purpose of this project is to allow users to search for information about movie stars or directors.
+This project uses PHP and SQLite database of movies.
+The purpose of this project is to allow users to search for information about movie stars.

 ## Requirements
 - PHP 7 or higher